-As you prepare for the upcoming registration process, please feel free to schedule an appointment with an academic advisor to discuss your academic goals and plan for Fall 2022.
+As you prepare for the upcoming registration process, please feel free to schedule an appointment with an academic advisor to discuss your academic goals and plan for Winter 2024.
 If you have not done so already, please take some time to sign in to iMpact, where Ross houses important resources for academics and registration.
 Please see below for answers to frequently asked questions:

 Q. How do I register for classes?